sid2021/Bar-Chart/README.md

 # Bar Chart

 This is a D3.js data visualization App producing bar chart.
 Data is loaded from external URL using Axios.
-This project was one of the assignments as part of the [FreeCodeCamp's Front End Libraries certification](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-bar-chart).
+This project was one of the assignments as part of the [FreeCodeCamp's Data Visualization certification](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-bar-chart).

 ## Built With